-At its discretion, the Title IX Office may conduct a preliminary inquiry upon receiving a Report or Formal Complaint.
-A preliminary inquiry may include, but is not limited to, evaluating whether the Report implicates a policy enforced by the Title IX Office or other offices on campus.
-If the reported misconduct would not constitute a violation of the Policy, or is subject to dismissal as discussed below, the Title IX Office may refer the matter to the appropriate office or division on campus best situated to address the reported misconduct.
+At its discretion, the Office of Institutional Equity & Title IX may conduct a preliminary inquiry upon receiving a Report or Formal Complaint.
+A preliminary inquiry may include, but is not limited to, evaluating whether the Report implicates a policy enforced by the Office of Institutional Equity & Title IX or other offices on campus.
+If the reported misconduct would not constitute a violation of the Policy, or is subject to dismissal as discussed below, the Office of Institutional Equity & Title IX may refer the matter to the appropriate office or division on campus best situated to address the reported misconduct.

 - Recommending issuance of mutual “no contact” directives;

 - Providing escorts to the parties so they can transition between classes and activities without risk of running into the other party;